top of page

 Build Systems Before You Quit

-Email automations.
-Whenever someone subscribes to receive your emails, have a series of emails sent over time to keep clients informed and interested in what you offer.
+1. Email Automations: Whenever someone subscribes to receive your emails, have a series of emails sent over time to keep clients informed and interested in what you offer.

-Marketing schedule.
-Have a game plan on what, when, and where you want to market.
-Schedule everything in advance as far as you can so that your audience will remember you and your name is visible year round.
+2. Marketing Schedule: Have a game plan on what, when, and where you want to market.
+Schedule everything in advance as far as you can so that your audience will remember you and your name is visible year-round.

-CRM (Client Relationship Management).
-Be searching for a platform or site that hosts everything you need to run your business, such as: contracts, invoices, scheduling, income statements, etc. Shop around for platforms that are specifically tailored to photography business owners.
+3. CRM (Client Relationship Management): Look for a platform that hosts everything you need to run your business, such as contracts, invoices, scheduling, and income statements.
+Shop around for platforms tailored to photography business owners.
 Check out Session, Picsello, Honeybook, and SmugMug to see which one will suit you best.

-By the time you quit, your business should feel like a well-oiled machine and will minimize being overwhelmed.
+By the time you quit, your business should feel like a well-oiled machine, minimizing the chances of feeling overwhelmed.

 Create a 6–12 Month Exit Plan

 Set a realistic timeline.
-Don’t quit on impulse… plan your exit smartly.
-You want to set yourself up for success so that by the time you turn in your notice you will already have a savings to fall back on if you encounter a slow season, a scheduled marketing plan that should already be in motion, an email list, a client base, and a full understanding of your pricing, income, and expense.
+Don’t quit on impulse; plan your exit smartly.
+You want to set yourself up for success.
+By the time you turn in your notice, you should have savings to fall back on if you encounter a slow season, a scheduled marketing plan already in motion, an email list, a client base, and a full understanding of your pricing, income, and expenses.

-Below is an example of a healthy timeline to follow…
+Here’s an example of a healthy timeline to follow:

 Prepare Mentally and Emotionally

-This part often gets overlooked, but is just as important.
-Going full-time means times of uncertainty and often loneliness.
-That being said, it's important to also build a support system if you don’t already have one outside of your 9 to 5.
-Try connecting with other photographers in your area and even online communities and groups that can offer you some advice or encouragement.
+This part often gets overlooked, but it’s just as important.
+Going full-time means facing times of uncertainty and often loneliness.
+It’s crucial to build a support system if you don’t already have one outside of your 9 to 5.
+Connect with other photographers in your area and online communities that can offer you advice or encouragement.
 Photographers understand photographers.
-Sometimes our own families and closest friends do not fully understand the complexities of being a photographer.
-That's why it's important to know someone who does.
+Sometimes our own families and closest friends do not fully grasp the complexities of being a photographer.
+That’s why it’s vital to know someone who does.

-On another note, it can feel really overwhelming being a photographer and business owner and often feels like we have no time off to ourselves.
-That’s why it’s important to go ahead and set boundaries now, before you become a full time photographer.
+On another note, it can feel overwhelming being a photographer and business owner.
+It often seems like we have no time off.
+That’s why it’s essential to set boundaries now, before you become a full-time photographer.
 Treat your business like a job before it becomes one.
 Show up on schedule, set work hours, and create boundaries now.

 When It’s Time to Quit